 Be sure that you prepare for your visit BEFORE you get to the temple.
 Do not bring anything with you that you don’t want to lose.

-Better yet, don’t bring anything but the admission fee and your camera.
+Better yet, don’t bring anything but the admission fee and your camera when going on the trek to the Ubud Monkey Forest.
 This includes sunglasses, flashy jewelry or anything you might have hanging off you.

 We did have a backpack on us, but we emptied all outside pockets, cleared the inside of any food and locked the zippers.
 We never took it off or opened it while in the temple and the monkeys never gave it a second look.